w4r-h0und/bubis/README.md

-# VPS-Bug-Bounty-Tools
+# BuBIS/BugBountyInstallationScript

 Script that automates the installation of the main tools used for web application penetration testing and Bug Bounty.
+Forked from @drak3hft7 's original to update the go modules with their more up to date install commands and repo links.
+Added a few more tools and a few customizations for my preferred shell too! :D

 ## Usage:
 ```bash